shaaibu7/GitHub-Finder-Web-App/README.md

 # 📖 Github Finder Web App <a name="about-project"></a>

-This project consumes the github API and renders the data of all github users on the UI..
+This project consumes the github API and renders the data of all github users on the UI by searching their usernames..

 ## 🛠 Built With <a name="built-with"></a>